remlapmot/mrrobust/README.md

     ``` stata
     net install grc1leg, from("https://www.stata.com/users/vwiggins")
     ```

-Extract the zip archives and save all files on your `adopath`.

-To uninstall a manual installation simply delete the files that you placed on your adopath.

 ## Code testing
 As far as I know, and unlike R which has the `testthat` package, there is no recognised standard